-We bring people together to protect, link and restore healthy habitats along the Great Eastern Ranges over 3,600km from Victoria through to far north Queensland.
-Great Eastern Ranges Limited works with its partners across the length of the ranges to stem the loss of native species, provide natural solutions to a changing climate, protect precious resources and ensure a healthy, resilient landscape for wildlife and people.
+Great Eastern Ranges (GER) Limited brings people together to protect, connect and regenerate healthy landscapes across 3,600km of eastern Australia.
+Our aim in this endeavour is to stem the loss of native species, provide natural solutions to the climate and biodiversity crisis, protect precious resources and ensure healthy, resilient landscapes for wildlife and people.

-We support and enable voluntary partnerships involving more than 250 local, regional and national organisations representing a broad spectrum of natural resource managers and conservation stakeholders: Aboriginal people and field naturalists, Landcare and local government, public land managers and research institutions, businesses and educators, policymakers and scientists.
+To achieve our outcomes at scale GER supports and enables voluntary partnerships involving more than 250 local, regional and national organisations representing a broad spectrum of different sectors and interest groups: traditional owners, landholders and field naturalists, Landcare and local government, public land managers and research institutions, businesses and educators, policymakers and scientists.
+By building long-term, inclusive partnerships involving such stakeholders, we provide a platform for delivering a coordinated effort at the regional level, while creating corridors of impact across multiple landscapes.